unioslo/harbor-cli/docs/configuration/config-file.md

 ### `logging`

 The `logging` table contains settings related to configuring logging.
-Harbor CLI currently uses the [loguru](https://github.com/Delgan/loguru) logging library, but this might change in the future.
-None of the options pertain specifically to loguru, but are instead generic logging options.
+Logs are exclusively written to a log file and never displayed in the terminal.
+The default log directory is determined by [platformdirs.user_log_dir](https://pypi.org/project/platformdirs/).

 ----